ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 = 7.2.1 - February 5, 2019 =
 * Improvement: Integrated Wordfence with Wordfence Central, a new service allowing you to manage multiple Wordfence installations from a single interface.
 * Improvement: Added a help link to the mode display when a host disabling Live Traffic is active.
-* Improvement: Added an option for whitelisting ManageWP in "Whitelisted Services".
+* Improvement: Added an option for allowlisting ManageWP in "Allowlisted Services".
 * Fix: Enqueued fonts used in admin notices on all admin pages.
 * Fix: Change false positive user-reports link to use https.
 * Fix: Fix reference to non-existent function when registering menus.